workos/vercel-mcp-example/README.md

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/vercel-mcp-example.git`
-3. Install dependencies: `npm install`
+3. Install dependencies: `pnpm install` (or `npm install --legacy-peer-deps`)
 4. Create a branch: `git checkout -b feature/your-feature-name`
 5. Make your changes and write tests
-6. Run the test suite: `npm run test`
+6. Run the test suite: `pnpm run test`
-7. Run linting and formatting: `npm run lint && npm run prettier`
+7. Run linting and formatting: `pnpm run lint && pnpm run prettier`
 8. Push to your fork and submit a pull request

 ### Guidelines